 Why is an atom called an atom?

-Also to know is, how did the atom get its name?
+Likewise, how did the atom get its name?

 Atoms were impenetrably hard, meaning they could not be divided.
 In Greek, the prefix "a" means "not" and the word "tomos" means cut.
 Our word atom therefore comes from atomos, a Greek word meaning uncuttable.
 The word is derived from the Greek word "atomos", meaning indivisible.

-Also know, what does ATOM mean?
+Subsequently, one may also ask, what does ATOM mean?

 An atom is a particle of matter that uniquely defines achemical element.
 An atom consists of a central nucleus that is usually surrounded by one or more electrons.
 Each electron is negatively charged.
 The nucleus is positively charged, and contains one or more relatively heavy particles known as protons and neutrons.